 Instead, here are two sleeker alternatives to hide your admin area:

-This free plugin does exactly one thing: it changes the two URLs /wp-admin and /wp-login.php to addresses you specify.
+The free plugin WPS Hide Login does exactly one thing: It changes the two URLs /wp-admin and /wp-login.php to addresses you specify.
 This adds a hurdle for hackers and makes your website a bit more secure.
-With over a million active installations and an average rating of 4.9 stars (with over 2,000 reviews!), the plugin has proven itself in practice.
+With over a million active installations and an average rating of 4.9 stars (with over 2,000 reviews!), plugin has proven itself in practice.

 This free plugin hides the fact that your website runs on WordPress.
 Whether or not this makes sense in principle remains to be seen (with a tool like BuiltWith, this can be quickly brought to light), but at the same time changes the URLs /wp-admin and /wp-login.php to any other URL.
 Over 80,000 webmasters currently use plugin , the average rating is 4.3 stars.